It was 2014 when I wrote my first blog to share my feelings about my dreams and life in the United States.

 Blogging can help bring 97% more links to a website and helps bring more traffic to your website.

 More traffic means more leads.
-More leads means your business will grow.
+More leads mean potential clients who will help to grow your business.

 Simple things like these can make a huge difference, and that’s the thing that you really want to pursue.
 As a result, this is the best way to boost your exposure online, and the return on investment can be amazing every time.